jermeewinn/Hexagon-Render-Test/README.md

 ## **Future Development**
 - Figure out a way to add pictures, text, clickable text, etc. to individual Hexagons.
 - Figure out a way to enable clicking of a hexagon to correlate to a text shown in the next object.
+- Figure out a way to enable href links through the hexagon.
+The source code from the demo doesn't seem to be working.

 ## **Author**
 This application was created by Jeremy Huynh.
 If you have any inquries, my socials can be found below: